Cost of Living in Houston – The 2020 Guide

 Monthly and Yearly Expenses

-As tempting as moving to Houston certainly is, before you plan your moving budget, order moving services or start packing furniture, you should make some arrangements concerning the place you’ll live in.
+As tempting as moving to Houston certainly is, before you plan your moving budget, hire highly recommended professionals that offer moving services, or start packing furniture and clothes on your own, you should also make some arrangements concerning the place you’ll live in.
 If you’re relocating because your workplace has been transferred, accommodation should be on top of the relocation questions to ask the employer.
-You should also know how much your future house or apartment will cost you.
+You should also know how much your future house or apartment will cost you long before you figure out how to change the address.
 Let’s take a look.

 The Impact of Housing on the Overall Cost of Living in Houston TX

-Finding a home in HOU is not difficult, and housing is cheaper than in the rest of the country on average, but numbers are steadily growing.
+No matter if you are moving during holidays or in summer, finding a home in HOU is not difficult, and housing is cheaper than in the rest of the country on average, which is one of many reasons why you should move here, but numbers are steadily growing.
 Also, more than half of the residents don’t own a home, so you should probably consider renting, too.

 According to the latest data provided by the online database numbeo.com, the average price for the apartment in downtown is $220 per square foot.
 Outside of the city center, a square foot can be purchased for $120.
 Mortgage rates stand around 4.12% per year, and the monthly mortgage amount is about $1,000.

 If you opt for paying rent, you’ll be giving away around a third of your monthly salary.
 Rent for a single bedroom flat in the center would require around $1,400, while the same apartment further from the center would come at $960, give or take a few bucks.
+If you want to reduce relocation costs look for the bigger place when house-hunting and find a roommate through one of many roommate websites, you can also move in together with your partner, or consider relocating to the suburbs.
 Larger apartments would be in the area of $2,500 in the center, and $1,700 outside of it.
 All in all, the housing index in the H-Town stands 18 points below the national, and one point below the Texas one.

-In case you want to downsize and move into a smaller home, you can expect to save a few more bucks.
-But, of course, all these numbers will vary depending on the area you choose to live in.
+In case you want to downsize and move into a smaller home, you can expect to save a few more bucks if you learn some packing tips and tricks, create a photo inventory, and sell or donate unwanted items before you create a household inventory list.
+But, of course, all these numbers will vary depending on the area you choose to live in and the general safety of a neighborhood.
 If you still haven’t found one, here’s a suggestion: among some of the best neighborhoods in Houston are Memorial, Clear Lake, and Neartown-Montrose.

 What You’ll Spend on Utilities